-Through its subsidiaries, JM Family Enterprises, Inc. provides a full range of automotive-related distribution and financial services to Toyota dealerships in Alabama, Florida, Georgia, North Carolina and South Carolina, referred to herein as the "Five-State Area," and provides financial services to other dealerships throughout the United States.
-Southeast Toyota Distributors, LLC, a wholly-owned subsidiary of JM Family Enterprises, Inc., is the exclusive distributor of Toyota cars and light-duty trucks, parts and accessories in the Five-State Area and distributes Toyota vehicles pursuant to a distributor agreement with Toyota Motor Sales, U.S.A., Inc., a California corporation, that commenced in 1968 and has been subsequently renewed through October 2024.
-World Omni was established in 1981 and provides financial services to Toyota dealers in the Five-State Area, and has operated under the "Southeast Toyota Finance" name since 1996.
+Through its subsidiaries, JM Family Enterprises, Inc. provides a full range of automotive-related distribution and financial services to Toyota dealerships in the Five State Area and provides financial services to other dealerships throughout the United States.
+Southeast Toyota Distributors, LLC, an indirect wholly-owned subsidiary of JM Family Enterprises, Inc., is the exclusive distributor of Toyota cars and light-duty trucks, parts and accessories in the Five-State Area and distributes Toyota vehicles pursuant to a distributor agreement with Toyota Motor Sales, U.S.A., Inc., a California corporation, that commenced in 1968 and has been subsequently renewed through October 2029.